nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 <img src="images/helicopter-tracking.jpg" width="244"> <img src="images/helicopter-icon.jpg" width="50" align="top"> <img src="images/rear-tracking.jpg" width="244"> <img src="images/train-icon.jpg" width="50" align="top">

-Click or tap on a train or airplane to turn tracking mode on and the screen will automatically follow the movement of the train or airplane (the icon will appear in light blue when it is on).
-Clicking on a map with no trains or airplanes turns tracking mode off.
+Click or tap on a train, bus or airplane to turn tracking mode on and the screen will automatically follow the movement of the train, bus or airplane (the icon will appear in light blue when it is on).
+Clicking on a map with no trains, buses or airplanes turns tracking mode off.

-The helicopter icon indicates the “Helicopter Tracking Mode”, and it makes a 360 degree turn around the target train or airplane.
-The train icon indicates the “Rear Tracking Mode”, and it tracks the direction of travel from diagonally behind the target train or airplane.
+The helicopter icon indicates the “Helicopter Tracking Mode”, and it makes a 360 degree turn around the target train, bus or airplane.
+The train icon indicates the “Rear Tracking Mode”, and it tracks the direction of travel from diagonally behind the target train, bus or airplane.
 Click or tap the icon button to toggle between the “Helicopter Tracking Mode” and the “Rear Tracking Mode”.

 ### Real-Time Mode